Qualtrics

-Qualtrics, LLC is an American experience management company, with co-headquarters in Seattle, Washington, and Provo, Utah, in the United States.
-The company was founded in 2002 by Scott M. Smith, Ryan Smith, Jared Smith, and Stuart Orgill.
+Qualtrics, LLC is an American experience management company, with co-headquarters in Seattle, Washington, and Provo, Utah The company was founded in 2002 by Scott M. Smith, Ryan Smith, Jared Smith, and Stuart Orgill.

-Qualtrics offers a cloud-based subscription software platform for experience management, which it launched in March 2017.
-Qualtrics software is used widely in academia to conduct survey research; however, in 2012 the company began to pivot towards serving enterprise customers.
-As of 2025, the company is focused on data collection and the use of agentic AI.
+Qualtrics offers a cloud-based subscription software platform for what they call Experience Management, which it launched in March 2017 and helps companies collect and analyze feedback from employees, customers and others.
+Qualtrics software is used widely in academia to conduct survey research; however, in 2012 the company began to pivot toward serving enterprise customers.
+As of 2026, the company is focused on data collection and the use of agentic AI.

-On November 11, 2018, it was announced that Qualtrics would be acquired by SAP for US$8 billion.
-The acquisition was completed on January 23, 2019.
-On January 28, 2021, Qualtrics went public and began trading on the Nasdaq.
-In March 2023, an investor group led by the private equity firm Silver Lake agreed to take Qualtrics private.
-On June 28, 2023, it was announced that Silver Lake and its co-investors, together with CPP Investments, acquired 100% of the outstanding shares in Qualtrics.

 History

-Funding and valuation
+Qualtrics was founded in Provo, Utah in 2002.
+The company began in the Smiths' basement and operated from there for five years.
+Stuart Orgill, a friend of Ryan Smith, later joined them as the company began to grow.

+In the company's first decade of operation, more than 1,300 universities used its Qualtrics Research Suite.
+Its customers also included Boeing, FedEx, and Microsoft.

+2010–2019

-In 2012, the company received a $70 million Series A investment from Sequoia Capital and Accel, It was the largest joint investment to date by these two firms.
-In September 2014, the two firms returned to Series B funding, led by Insight Partners worth $150 million, a record for a Utah-based company, and valuing the company at $1 billion.
+In 2012, the company received a $70 million Series A investment from Sequoia Capital and Accel.
+It was the largest joint investment to date by these two firms.
+In September 2014, the two firms returned to Series B funding, led by Insight Partners.
+The funding, worth $150 million, was a record for a Utah-based company, and it valued the company at $1 billion.

-Filing for IPO

-On October 19, 2018, Qualtrics filed their S-1 registration statement with the intention of raising gross proceeds of $200 million through an initial public offering (IPO) of its Class B shares.
-At the time, the company listed 9,000 global customers.
-The company was meant to be listed on the NASDAQ exchange under the ticker "XM" in reference to their flagship experience management product, the Qualtrics XM Platform.